ttargonski/weather-app/README.md

 # React Weather App

 An application to view the current weather for those interested in the city.
-An application written in React.
+Application created using React and Scss.

 Go **[here](https://ttargonski.github.io/weather-app/index.html)** for live demo.